 Here we see that the poet consoles himself and the reader with the philosophy that we only grow old when our thoughts grow old.
 Age might take a toll on your body but if you are young in your thoughts then no one should call you old.

 That only serves to make us grieve,

 Like some poor nigh-related guest,

 And tells the jest without the smile.

 Again drawing a contrast between youth and old age, the poet says that when you are in your prime the dew-drops seen in the morning look like gems whereas in old age these same dew-drops change into tears of pain and suffering.
 Meaning that when we are young we are full of hopes and dreams for a bright future, everything appears to be beautiful and we attach a new meaning to each and everything.
-But with the passage of time we become mature and adopt a more realistic approach towards life.
-The entire canvas of life changes, as we grow old, and things take on a more deeper meaning.
-Therefore we see that its only our thoughts which keep us young and hopeful.
+But with the passage of time, we become mature and adopt a more realistic approach towards life.
+The entire canvas of life changes, as we grow old, and things take on a deeper meaning.
+Therefore we see that it’s only our thoughts that keep us young and hopeful.

 About Samuel Taylor Coleridge

-Samuel Taylor Coleridge was an English poet, literary critic and philosopher.
+Samuel Taylor Coleridge was an English poet, literary critic, and philosopher.
 He had 14 siblings because his father had married twice.
 He was distinguished for the scope and influence of his thinking about literature as much as for this innovative verse.
 His only dramatic work, Osorio, written in 1797, was performed in 1813 under the title Remorse.
 “Christabel” and “Kubla Khan” were published in 1816.